markfinger/python-webpack/README.md

 ----------------------------

 Offline manifests are JSON files which allow python-webpack to cache the output from webpack-build.
-Manifests are useful as an optimisation for production environments or other situations where you do not want a build server running.
+Manifests are useful as an optimisation for production environments where you do not want a build server running.
 The easiest way to generate manifests is to define the `MANIFEST` and `MANIFEST_PATH` settings.

 The `MANIFEST` setting should an iterable containing config files.
 For example: